 Research shows all people have the capacity for resiliency and that needed behaviors are learned.
 These include expressing positive and negative emotions, sharing constructive emotions, and building strong relationships with others for support.

-In conclusion, courageous people face all the challenges life has to offer and are able to turn failures into successes.
-Consequently, they learn to build their broken places to become stronger.
-While it isn’t easy, you can, too.
+In conclusion, courageous people face all the challenges life has to offer and can turn failures into successes.
+This takes grit or an unwillingness to quit or be beaten.
+Consequently, they learn to build up their broken places to become stronger.
+While it is not easy, you can, too.
 Regardless of what you are facing, learn from these examples, and use your life’s hardships to expand your capacity to live fully anyway.

 Do you want more success in life and in achieving your goals?
 If so, check out this 98 page eBook road-map to success: GoalPower: How to Increase Your Personal and Professional Success.